 Keep Calm and TSA Carry-On

-If you’re flying to your reunion you should never check your equipment due to the high rate of damage and theft.
+If you’re flying to your reunion, you should never check your equipment due to the high rate of damage and theft.
 Think Tank has made it easy to follow airline rules and regulations with the International Rolling Camera Bag, which was designed with maximum space while being overhead compliant.

-9) Consider the events of the day and shoot to chronicle the events and environment that are relevant to the reunion.
+Shoot to chronicle the events and environment that are relevant to the reunion.
 Are there people who haven’t seen each other in years or young cousins embarking on a new friendship?
 Get in close using a telephoto lens or down low, in the case of kids, to photograph from their perspective.